rnag/rnag.github.io/_posts/2023-01-03-a-year-in-retrospect.markdown

 May you always hold a special place in our hearts and memories.
 You have served your time well.
 Go now in peace.

-And may you always find solace and comfort in the history books, that will forever capture you in their long, exhaustive pages; also as recorded in this blog -- which I truly hope against all reason passes the test of time.
+And may you always find solace and comfort in the history books, that will forever capture you in their long, exhaustive pages; also as recorded in this blog -- which I truly hope against all reason passes the test of time, and with flying colors at that.

 **Final send-off, to the year 2022.**